 As a public charter school, ACA will provide identification, evaluation and instructional services to any enrolled student as required by state and federal law.
-As required by law, all new students will also be screened by teachers within the first 45 days of their attendance at ACA for possible special education eligibility; results of these screenings are confidentially referred to the Great Hearts National Director of Exceptional Student Services.
-If requested by the parent/guardian or teacher, a student may be evaluated for possible Special Education placement.
-Parent/guardian approval is required prior to an evaluation.
+As required by law, all new students will also be screened by teachers within the first 45 days of their attendance at ACA for possible special education eligibility; results of these screenings are confidentially referred to the ESS Department on campus.
+If requested by the parent/guardian or teacher, a student may be evaluated for possible Special Education eligibility.
+Parental permission is required prior to an evaluation.
 Please contact the school office for more information.
-ACA is also required under the "Child Find" law to offer possible referrals and/or evaluations for students not enrolled in the school.
-Contact the school office for details.
-More information can be found in the Academies Standard School Policies Guide, linked here.
+ACA is also required under the "Child Find" law to offer possible referrals and/or evaluations for children not enrolled in the school.
+More information can be found in the Academies Standard School